Laniakea-elixir-it/Documentation/source/admin_documentation/ci_cd/automated_tests.rst

 #. a `JenkinsFile <https://raw.githubusercontent.com/Laniakea-elixir-it/laniakea-ci-infrastructure/master/automated-tests/JenkinsFile>`_ for jenkins integration;

-This module retrieve a valid token using `OIDC agent <https://github.com/indigo-dc/oidc-agent>`_, and, tests all tosca templates <https://github.com/Laniakea-elixir-it/tosca-templates>`_  used in Laniaka.
+This module retrieve a valid token using `OIDC agent <https://github.com/indigo-dc/oidc-agent>`_, and, tests all `tosca templates <https://github.com/Laniakea-elixir-it/tosca-templates>`_  used in Laniakea.

 .. note::